andreorto98/thermal_characterization_Rayleigh/README.md

 # Characterization of Thermal Effects on Sensorized e-Skins with Rayleigh Backscattering Optical Fiber

-Supporting repository for the paper:

-**Characterization of Thermal Effects on Sensorized e-Skins with Rayleigh Backscattering Optical Fiber**
+This repository contain supporting material for the paper: *Characterization of Thermal Effects on Sensorized e-Skins with Rayleigh Backscattering Optical Fiber*, ensuring reproducibility and transparency of the full analysis pipeline.

 ------------------------------------------------------------------------